-Should there be livestock on the islands, then the general plan is to only move livestock to the nearest safe field.
+Should there be livestock brought into the community, then the general plan would be to only move the livestock to the nearest safe field.
 In the worst circumstances, penned in animals can be set free to fend for themselves and be rounded up after danger has passed.